Simple examples for sending emails from JavaMail API

 }

-The session is the context of how you are going to interact with the mail host.
-Helpful in debugging output from the mail host, timeouts, and managing authentication mechanisms.
-Session class provides two methods to get the session object:
+The session is the context in which you will interact with the mail host.
+It is valuable for debugging output from the mail host, managing timeouts, and handling authentication mechanisms.
+The Session class offers two methods for obtaining the session object:

 - getDefaultInstance(): Return default session.overloaded as below: